gloomurai85/luna-tic-landing-sim/README.md

 - Touchdown vertical speed distribution
 - Maximum g-load distribution

-Changing the `--samples` argument adjusts the number of Monte Carlo runs.
+You can change the number of samples, the mean burn-start speed, the nominal thrust level, and the random seed through the `--samples`, `--v0-mean`, `--thrust-mult`, and `--seed` command-line arguments.

 ---